TheUncleLake/emergency_waitlist/README.md

 ### PHP 8.1+

 To start the PHP server locally, run the following commands from the root of the project.
-Note: better do that while still logged in as `postgres` or there is a risk of authentication failure in database connection.
+Note: It might be better to do that while still logged in as `postgres` or there is a risk of authentication failure in database connection.
+You may change the setup of the database connection from `pg_connect()` method in `index.php`.

 ```bash
 (cd public && php -S localhost:4000)